Bromley Town Centre Park Trail – Stop 4/3 (Terraces & Bowie Balustrade)

 group of boys in waistcoats sitting with guitars on a stone balustrade

-Ballustrades, from before Church House burnt down.
+Ballustrades, after the demise of Church House.
 The nearest section has been allowed to fall down.

 Fun Fact